moshekaplan/moshekaplan.github.io/content/posts/2025-08-24 - Opening a NetLog file with Wireshark/index.md

 ![Image](<4.
 Harder than expected.png> "Harder than expected")

 Let's dive into this a little more closely.
 First, let's look at some plaintext traffic by starting a capture from `edge://net-export/` , opening `http://neverssl.com`, and then stopping the capture.
 I'll save this in `edge-net-export-log - neverssl.json`.
-To make visual inspection easier, and I pretty-printed it with <https://jsonformatter.org/json-pretty-print> and saved that as `edge-net-export-log - neverssl_pp.json`.
+To make visual inspection easier I pretty-printed it with <https://jsonformatter.org/json-pretty-print> and saved that as `edge-net-export-log - neverssl_pp.json`.

 ![Image](<5.
 Capture Window.png> "Capture Window")